 In October 2016, Judge Moore denied the plaintiffs’ assertion of a class action.

-On October 2, 2017, Judge Lee Moore held a hearing in the case.
+On Oct.
+2, 2017, Judge Moore held a hearing in the case.
 Both sides argued their positions, and Judge Moore stated he would issue a memorandum opinion.

 Comments are closed.